singerdmx/flutter-quill/README.md

 ### Using the embed blocks from `flutter_quill_extensions`

-Too see how to use the extensions package, please take a look at the [README](./flutter_quill_extensions/README.md) of [FlutterQuill Extensions]
+To see how to use the extensions package, please take a look at the [README](./flutter_quill_extensions/README.md) of [FlutterQuill Extensions]

 ### Custom Size Image for Mobile